drclaw1394/perl-template-plex/README.md

     If the `$variables_hash` is an empty hash ref `{}` or `undef` then no variables will be lexically aliased.
-The only variables accessible to the template will be via the `render` method call
+The only variables accessible to the template will be via the `render` method call.

-- `Options`
+- `%options`

     These are non required arguments, but must be key value pairs when used.

-    Options are stored lexically in the rendering sub in the variable `%options` for recursive `plex` calls within a template.
+    Options are stored lexically for access in the template in the variable `%options`.
+This variable is automatically used as the options argument in recursive calls to `plex` or `plx`, if no options are provided

     Currently supported options are: